Heat Pump User Tips

 10.

-Match the summer mode to the weather and your needs.
+Match the summer mode to your needs.

 There are three heat pump modes for summer.
 “Fan” uses the least energy and may suffice when you need a little relief, but it will not cool the room so be sure to turn it off when you leave.
 When it’s warm and muggy, “Dry” mode can reduce the humidity and make the room feel more comfortable.
 “Cool” mode is the best choice for lowering the temperature and may suit the hottest days.